nkinnan/esphome-pace-bms/README.md

 If you already have a config for your board, you should use that, and then copy/paste/modify the relevant parts of [ESPHome configuration YAML](#ESPHome-configuration-YAML).
 You'll need to read that anyway to understand what these files contain.
 But here are some basic configs if starting from scratch.
 The main difference between them is just the board declaration (and the 8266-specific settings as noted in [8266-specific preamble](#8266-specific-preamble))

 Update: Maintaining all the different boards was a pain, so I have trimmed this down to just ESP8266 and ESP32.
 If you have a variant board, or an RP2040 or whatever, you'll need to update the board section of the config.
+You may also need to modify the

 Multi-pack is not recommended on an ESP8266.
 The 8266 already has difficulting supporting this component, but it can be done if you trim down the config enough - remove webserver and anything else that's "extra", and probably remove some of the sensors you don't need as well.
 I was able to get it running an an 8266 board with 1MB flash, but it was a stretch.